South Carolina DUI Drug Laws

-From law offices in Mt.
-Pleasant, DUI drug attorney John L. Drennan freshly addresses every case's unique set of facts.
-He is ready to investigate and discover the key to your defense after an arrest on charges of driving while impaired by drugs.
+Our attorneys address every case’s unique set of facts.
+They are ready to investigate and discover the key to your defense after an arrest on charges of driving under the influence of drugs.

-Were you arrested on suspicion of DUI while driving after taking a prescription drug?
-DUI lawyer John L. Drennan handles tough DUI cases.
-Make the phone call or send the e-mail needed to get your discussion with Mr. Drennan underway.
+Were you arrested on suspicion of DUI offense after taking a prescription drug?
+DUI lawyers at Drennan Law Firm handle tough DUI cases.
+Make the phone call or send the email needed to get your discussion with our attorneys underway.
 Protect your clean record and your future.
 Contact Drennan Law Firm today.